mapl/documentation/opinionated.rst

 Miniflux is compatible only with Postgres.

 - Supporting multiple databases increases the complexity of the software.
-- Testing the software with all major versions of Mysql, MariaDB, Sqlite, Postgres is a lot of work.
+- We do not have the resources to test the software with all major versions of MySQL, MariaDB, Sqlite, and so on.
-- ORM abstracts some interesting features provided your database.
+- ORM abstracts some interesting features provided by your database.
 - Managing schema migrations with Sqlite is painful.
 - Postgresql is powerful, rock solid and battle tested.
 - Postgresql is a great independent open source software.
-- Miniflux uses *hstore/jsonb/inet* data types and handles user timezones with Postgres.
+- Miniflux uses *hstore/jsonb/inet* data types, window functions, and handles user timezones with Postgres.

 Why no Javascript framework?
 ----------------------------